dianacamacho/chicago_libraries/README.md

 libraries = ChicagoLibraries::Library.all
 ```

-To get all Chicago public library information with a search keyword, run this code:
+To get all Chicago public library information using a search keyword, run this code:

 ```ruby
 libraries = ChicagoLibraries::Library.search('park')